zhxu73/FLIP/readme.md

 `Binary To PNG` button converts all the .bin images in a folder to .png

 `ImageJ Macro` button looks at the images generated from the binary to png button and creates a .csv with some calculations.
-It will ask for the location of the ps2 collection and then the location of an imagej macro
+It will try to find an imagej installation in the project folder, but if it can't, it will ask where one is.
+After that it will ask for the location of an imagej macro to be run

-`Python Macro` button looks at the images generated from the binary to png button and creates a .csv with some calculations.
+`Python Macro` button looks at the images generated from the binary to png button and applies multi threshold image segmentation.
 It will ask for the location of the ps2 collection

 `Generate Aggregate and Fluorescence` button generates `{foldername}_aggregated.csv` and `{foldername}_fluorescence.csv` for a collection of ps2 images.
 Each subfolder in a collection must have the ..._metadata.json file and the {foldername}.csv to be processed.